 - Supervision of Outreach, Projects, etc.: Interns have staff supervisors for their outreach displays, presentations, special projects, etc. There is no specified amount of time allotted for specific activities; supervision is based on the activity and the need.

 - Multicultural Seminar: Every other week, we have a training seminar that focuses on a multicultural topic.
-These are either presentations by outside experts or professional staff or an open discussion or experiential exercise around multicultural topics.
-Such topics might include the Safe Zone Program, working with international students, working with first generation college students, intercultural dating, spirituality, working with transgender students, working with LGBTQ students, cultural identity and competence, and issues concerning therapy with specific ethnic groups.
-Interns take responsibility for organizing one multicultural seminar each semester.
+These are either presentations by outside experts or professional staff.
+Seminars can be didactic in nature, or an open discussion or experiential exercise around multicultural topics.
+Such topics might include the Safe Zone Program, working with international students, working with first generation college students, intercultural dating, spirituality, working with transgender students, working with LGBTQ students, ability status, class/SES, cultural identity and competence, and issues concerning therapy with specific ethnic groups.

 - Supervision Seminar: This seminar meets weekly during the spring semester and combines supervision training with group supervision of interns’ practicum supervision experiences.
 It focuses on developing supervisory skills.
 Topics for the didactic portion include supervision models, supervision roles and responsibilities, process in supervision, ethics, and multicultural supervision.
 It also provides a forum for discussing and sharing experiences as a supervisor.

-- Outreach Seminar: This seminar meets weekly for the first 8 weeks of the fall semester and is led by the Outreach Coordinator.
-It focuses on outreach projects the interns are involved in, which may include presentations, on-line programs, educational/awareness displays, and brochures.
+- Outreach Seminar: This seminar meets weekly for the first 4 weeks of the fall semester and is led by the Outreach Coordinator.
+Seminar readings and discussions can include marketing outreach on a college campus, consultation, and community connections.
+The seminar also focuses on outreach projects the interns are involved in, which may include presentations, on-line programs, educational/awareness displays, and brochures.
 Additionally, this meeting provides a forum for discussing experiences with outreach activities in order to promote interns’ growth and development in the area of outreach.

 - Career Seminar: This seminar meets monthly and is led by the Director for Career Services.
 It focuses on career counseling and development competencies.
 It discusses the importance of career exploration and decision making to college student development.
 It provides a setting for discussing assessment in career counseling, discussing current vocational trends and topics, discussing career counseling cases, and supporting the intern’s own career development and preparation for the job search.

-- Assessment Seminar: This seminar meets four times each long academic semester.
+- Assessment Seminar: This seminar meets eight times across the training year.
 The purpose of the seminar is to provide interns with opportunities to learn about the assessment of various psychological issues that commonly impact university students.
-The seminar will focus on assessment through both formalized testing and clinical interview and observation.
+The seminar focuses on assessment through both formalized testing and clinical interview and observation.